oxypteros/alpha-docs/config/menus-toml.en.md

 ```
 **Note:** Menu identifiers are hardcoded, **do not** rename or alter them.

-To disable a menu entry, either delete its keys or comment out the entire block:
+To disable a menu entry, either delete it or comment out the entire block:
 ```toml
 # This entry will not render
 # [[main]]